robertwenner/comics/doc/outputs.md

 Generates a HTML reference ("see that other comic") from comic metadata.
 This assume you use the `Comic::Out::HtmlPage` module as well.

-This is only for linking to another of your comics; to include a hyperlink to any other web site just add it to your comic's metadata and have the template do whatever it needs to do.
+This is only for linking to another of your comics; see below to  include a hyperlink to any other web site.

 This module does not take any configuration.